Shop Floor Report: What Happened This Week (April 12–18, 2026)

 CCC integrated Sunbit financing directly into the CCC ONE platform, letting collision repair customers finance their out-of-pocket costs.
 This should help shops convert more estimates into actual approved work — especially on higher-deductible policies where customers are hesitant to approve repairs.

-Virginia Passes Law Protecting Repair Estimates from Insurance Cuts
+Virginia Moves to Protect Repair Estimates from Insurance Cuts

 Nissan Announces Major Strategy Overhaul

-New CEO Ivan Espinosa laid out Nissan's turnaround plan: a 20% sales increase through body-on-frame trucks, hybrid expansion, and cutting the model lineup to 45 vehicles.
+Nissan executive Ivan Espinosa laid out the company's turnaround plan: a 20% sales increase through body-on-frame trucks, hybrid expansion, and cutting the model lineup to 45 vehicles.
 Nissan is also investing heavily in AI and electrification.

 For Nissan techs, expect platform consolidation — fewer unique architectures to learn, but more hybrid and EV variants within each platform.
 If you are not comfortable with hybrid diagnostics yet, now is the time to get there.